mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 {% include verse.html
 text="The heart is deceitful above all things and it is exceedingly corrupt.
 Who can know it?" verse="Jeremiah 17:9"
 %}

+{% include verse.html
+text="You reject all those who stray from your statutes, for their deceit is in vain." verse="Psalm 119:118"
+%}

 ## Where Does the Misconception Come From?